The Cultural Foundation Grant Program

-This year, the grant will be awarded to a program or project that supports performing, visual or culinary arts efforts, as well as workforce development initiatives aligning with the hospitality industry in Athens-Clarke County.
-The scholarship deadline was July 16, 2021.
+This year, the grant was awarded to four programs or projects that support performing, visual, or culinary arts efforts, as well as workforce development initiatives aligning with the hospitality industry in Athens-Clarke County.

 Each year the Cultural Foundation offers local community groups the opportunity to apply for funding up to $5,000 to aid them in carrying out programming that aligns with the mission of The Cultural Foundation.

 - Cedar Shoals High School ESOL Workers: "Introducing Hospitality Workforce Training" - $1,000

 - Athens Community Career Academy: "FarmBot Technology" - $1,500

 - Farm2Neighborhood Foundation, Inc.: "Community Resource Center" - $1,500

 - ACC Arts Division: "Arts Summit 22" - $1,000

 Past grant recipients include:

 - Hilsman Step Team for the Youth Step Show